austinlyons/signalbars.js/README.md

 var sb2 = new SignalBars(opts1, "signal-bars2");
 </pre>
 where opts1 is an object that stores configuration settings (see below for more details).
-In this example I am passing the same configuration settings to both signal bars so that they look the same.
+In this example, I am passing the same configuration settings to both signal bars so that they look the same.
 However, they can be constructed with different configuration settings if desired:
 <pre>
 var sb1 = new SignalBars(opts1, "signal-bars1");